-If a single family mortgage or manufactured home loan is found to be defective within 120 calendar days after the Issue Date of the securities, then the Issuer must cure the defect or replace the mortgage or loan in the pool or loan package with a substitute mortgage or loan prior to the expiration of the 120 day period, except that Project loans, construction loans, and Home Equity Conversion Mortgage (HECM) loans are ineligible for loan substitutions and must be bought out as provided in subsection (b), below.
+If a single family mortgage or manufactured home loan is found to be defective within four months after the issue date of the securities, the Issuer must cure the defect or replace the mortgage or loan in the pool or loan package with a substitute mortgage or loan.
+After the four-month period, replacement is not allowed, and the Issuer must either cure the defect or repurchase the mortgage or loan out of the pool or loan package in an amount equal to the RPB of the loan less the principal payments advanced by the Issuer on the loan.
+Home Equity Conversion Mortgage loans are ineligible for loan substitutions in the Ginnie Mae II HMBS Program.